The EPIC Learning Fund is one of the most unique aspects of an EPIC education!

 Q: Does the cost of curriculum come out of the students Learning Fund?

 A: Yes.
-Each student’s Learning Fund will be deducted the amount of the specific curriculum purchased.
+Each student’s Learning Fund will be deducted from the amount of the specific curriculum purchased.

 Q: Does the cost of Leasing EPIC technology come out of the Learning Fund?